SUSE-Cloud/socok8s/doc/source/contributor/airship.rst

 Pegleg
 ++++++

-Pegleg is a document aggregator that combine all the required documents across multiple Git repositories, additionally checks the documents with lint and validations via Deckhand.
+Pegleg is a document aggregator that combines all required documents in a repository into a single YAML file.
+It is a configuration organization tool that provides the automation and tooling needed to aggregate, lint, and render the documents for deployment.

 * Documentation
     https://airship-pegleg.readthedocs.io/

 * Git repository
     https://opendev.org/airship/pegleg